 In 1943 came the advance party of a substantial United States naval force which eventually reached a strength of almost 2000.
 The present Whitestrand Quay with its slipway was constructed following the demolition of two streets of decaying cottages.

-A concrete slipway was built on the beach at Millbay and a fuel depot was constructed on the end of Snapes Point.
-The armada sailed on 4 June 1944 for the Normandy beaches to take part in the Allied assault on enemy occupied Europe leaving Salcombe almost deserted and strangely quiet.
+The armada of assault ships sailed on 4 June 1944 for the Normandy beaches to take part in the Allied assault on enemy occupied Europe leaving Salcombe almost deserted and strangely quiet.

 Travel was difficult in the period of post-war austerity with food and petrol rationing both continuing for some years.
 When the summer visitors eventually returned things seemed much the same as before.